Model Context Protocol: Bridging the Gap

 While CoT enabled better reasoning, it still confined models to purely cognitive tasks.
 The ReACT framework (Reasoning and Acting) changed this paradigm by introducing an iterative loop that combines reasoning with external action.

 ReACT operates through a structured cycle of Thought → Action → Observation, allowing agents to think about what to do next, execute actions using external tools, observe the results, and incorporate those findings into subsequent reasoning steps.
-This pattern mirrors human problem-solving approach and significantly expands what AI systems can accomplish.

 # ReACT pattern implementation example